 Webster defines poetry as “literary work in which special intensity is given to the expression of feelings and ideas by the use of distinctive style and rhythm.”

-You can apply this definition almost perfectly to many documentaries created in the poetic mode — the aim is to create an impression or a mood rather than argue a point.
-The poetic form also referred to as abstract or avant-garde can be traced back to the popular City Symphony film movement of the 1920s out of which came such classics as Walter Ruttmann’s “Berlin: Symphony of a Metropolis” (1927).
+You can apply this definition almost perfectly to many documentaries created in the poetic mode.
+The aim is to create an impression or a mood rather than argue a point.
+The poetic form also referred to as abstract or avant-garde can be traced back to the popular City Symphony film movement of the 1920s.
+Such classics as Walter Ruttmann’s “Berlin: Symphony of a Metropolis” (1927) came from that period.

-Filmmakers operating in the poetic mode typically emphasize cinematic values over content to create visual poetry.
+Also, filmmakers operating in the poetic mode typically emphasize cinematic values over content to create visual poetry.
 Shot design, composition and rhythm achieved in editing are hallmarks of the genre.
 The narrative, if there is one, is expressed visually rather than rhetorically.
-Dutch filmmaker Joris Iven’s City Symphony classic “Rain” (1929) is a shining example of the poetic style that shows how a rainstorm transforms the Dutch metropolis Amsterdam.
+Additionally, Dutch filmmaker Joris Iven’s City Symphony classic “Rain” (1929) is a shining example of the poetic style.
+It shows how a rainstorm transforms the Dutch metropolis Amsterdam.

 “Play of Light: Black, White, Grey” Laslo Moholy-Nagy 1930; “N.Y.,N.Y.”
 Francis Thomson 1957; “Sans Soleil” (Sunless) Chris Marker 1983; “Koyaanisqatsi” Godfrey Reggio 1982